 - The roommate request must not have already accepted a HFS Contract

 If the system indicates that a roommate request is “ineligible”, the roommate request will not be added.
 The student can indicate a different, eligible roommate request.
-The housing lottery also supports Gender Neutral Housing, and allows students to indicate a roommate request of a different gender.
+The housing process also supports Gender Neutral Housing, and allows students to indicate a roommate request of a different gender.

 Special Living Option members and Sorority Chapters